CPAN-Security/security.metacpan.org/presentations/lpw2025-cpansec-update.md

 👉The security landscape is evolving, so must CPAN!

 * Perl and CPAN is in use **everywhere**
-* New security demands from authorities
+* New security demands from market authorities and others

 Note: